 You're looking at our questions archive.
-This question was last updated almost 2 years ago.
+This question was last updated about 2 years ago.

 If you're looking for help, head over to the Parse Developers Google Group or check out the parse.com tag on Stack Overflow.Help Google Group Stack Overflow